Downtown St. Petersburg Guide: Quick Look at This Florida Hot Spot

 In between all the attractions and activities, shop and indulge in local cuisine.
 Shoppers not only find locally owned favorites, but they can browse major brands, designers, antiques, books and sweets.
 In addition, many retailers sell jewelry, apparel, souvenirs, beachwear and eco-friendly products.

-Downtown St. Petersburg has dining scene foodies can’t miss.
+Downtown St. Petersburg has a dining scene foodies can’t miss.
 Due to its Gulf Coast location, seafood is a local staple.
 Most restaurants offer casual vibes paired with local brews, international wines and international flavors.
 A few top-rated favorites include Stillwaters Tavern, BellaBrava, Sea Salt, Cassis St. Pete and Ceviche Tapas St. Pete.

 Come visit downtown St. Petersburg.
 Book a St. Pete beaches vacation home in St. Petersburg Beach, Mad Beach or Treasure Island, Florida.